-We saw that the service has carried out the necessary COVID-19 risk assessments.
-The service's policies and procedures were comprehensive and described what actions the service is taking to minimise the risks from COVID-19.
-These included:
+We reviewed documents which showed that the service had carried out the necessary COVID-19 risk assessments, and had policies and procedures in place to minimise the risk from COVID-19.
+The service's COVID-19 policies and documentation we reviewed included:

-- COVID-19 infection prevention and control policy - COVID-19 operational guide, which explains how the service will operate to minimise the risk of COVID-19 transmission - COVID-19 patient consent form, and

-COVID-19 arrangements for dealing with emergencies including resuscitation policy.
+- infection prevention and control policy - operational guide, which explained how the service would operate to minimise the risk of COVID-19 transmission - patient information, and - arrangements for dealing with emergencies, including a resuscitation policy.